hkandrewlee/hkandrewlee.github.io/content.md

 ## education

-**New York University** (2026–current)
+**New York University, Courant Institute** (2026–current)
-- mathematics, PhD
+- PhD in mathematics

 **Stanford University** (2021–2026)
-- mathematics, BS with honors (advised by Otis Chodosh)
+- BS with honors in mathematics, advised by Otis Chodosh
-- theater and performance studies, dance concentration, minor
+- minor in theater and performance studies, dance concentration
-- philosophy, MA
+- MA in philosophy

 ---